Wes0617/SecuroSurf/README.md

 ### 🔹 SecuroSurf 2.0

-- The remote crews should stop updating themselves if the game is turned off.
 - Add timestamps in the telemetry window.
 And maybe also the transfer rate, etc.
 - Implement session lock and Dynamic mode.